yuzzfeng/yuzzfeng.github.io/_posts/Notes.md

 Humanitarian OpenStreetMap Team (HOT) involved in mapping activities after the earthquakes in Haiti 2010, Haiyan 2013 and Nepal 2015, which provided a large amount of data within a short time.
 A system has been developed to monitor and understand the OSM disaster mapping and data quality by analyzing the edit history \cite{Auer2018}.

+*Auer, M., Eckle, M., Fendrich, S., Griesbaum, L., Kowatsch, F.,Marx, S., Raifer, M., Schott, M. and Troilo, R., 2018.
+TowardsUsing the Potential of OpenStreetMap History for Disaster Acti-vation Monitoring.
+In:Proceedings of the 15th ISCRAM Confer-ence Rochester, NY, USA May 2018, pp. 317–325.*

 ## Disaster Monitoring - Analysis

 Crowdsourcing often used for disaster monitoring such as earthquake, flood, or forest fires.

 ### Flood in Brazil : Crowdsensing + weather radar precipitation

 Good argument: Public organizations that monitoring flooding areas unusually have limited capability of reach and resource to be in all places needed.
-Application: validate flood area identified by VGI. \cite{Horita2018} Approach:

-1. Filtering with collaborative platform (mobile app, 735 georeferenced reports)
-2. Spatial Clustering(KDE)
-3. analyze and validate using weather radar (rainfall)
+Application: validate flood area identified by VGI.
+Approach: 1.
+Filtering with collaborative platform (mobile app, 735 georeferenced reports) 2.
+Spatial Clustering(KDE) 3. analyze and validate using weather radar (rainfall)

+*Horita, F. E. A., Vilela, R. B., Martins, R. G., Bressiani, D. A.,Palma, G. and de Albuquerque, J. P., 2018.
+Determining floodedareas using crowd sensing data and weather radar precipitation:  a case study in Brazil.
+In:Proceedings of the 15th ISCRAMConference Rochester, NY, USA May 2018, pp. 1040–1050.*

 ## Disaster Monitoring - Retrieval